junboychina/MachineLearning_junli/README.md

 # MachineLearning_junli
-The Stanford Machine Learning Assignment
+The Stanford Machine Learning Assignment—by Jun Li